NastiaCu/LFAF_LABS/report/SecondLab_Report.md

 ```

 ## Conclusions / Screenshots / Results
   After performing this laboratory work I studied the types of the `Grammar` according to the `Chomsky Hierarchy`.
-I also understood the difference between an NFA and a DFA and implemented the function which determines whether a FA is deterministic or not
+I also understood the difference between an NFA and a DFA and implemented the function which determines whether a FA is deterministic or not.
+I implemented the algorithm of conversion the NFA to the DFA and made a function to make the graphical representation of the `Finite Automaton`.

 After running the project we get the following results:
 ```